mumblingdrunkard/mscs-thesis/src/discussion/index.typ

 We outline the future work that should be done for a proper implementation of doppelganger loads in the BOOM core.
 The ordering here is thought to be a reasonable order of steps for actual implementation.

+=== Implement Doppelganger Loads Alongside Secure Speculation Schemes

+Ultimately, the performance improvements are meagre when compared to speculative load wakeups.
+This is not a surprising result and seems mostly in line with the results from the original paper on doppelganger loads @bib:doppelganger.

+Instead, doppelganger loads should be seen in relation to secure speculation schemes such as NDA, STT, and DoM.
+This requires some modifications to how doppelganger loads are performed such as allowing doppelgangers to execute despite ordering violations and store-forwarding as these mechanisms can reveal information about other load and store instructions in flight.
+It may also require delaying changes to the cache replacement policy.

 === Detecting and Compensating for Tight Loops